kostasthomson/cloud-lightning-simulator/README.md

 Then, open the doc/html/index.html file.

+##Documentation Build (optional)

+To build the project documentation, navigate to the directory of the project, open the terminal and enter

+     $ make doc

 ##Run the CL Simulator

 At the directory of the project, open the terminal and enter